"Whatcha Mean, What's a Zine?" (title borrowed from the book by Esther Watson and Mark Todd)

 Imagine a subject.
 There's probably a zine about it!
 Zines range from seriously reverent political treatises to wildly idiosyncratic personal musings.
 Many zines are like diaries or letters, and many others are like mini research papers.
 Overall, the paper format prevails in the zine world, but this guide includes links to some digitized zines.
-Most are older zines that have been digitized but some are contemporary, "born digital" zines designed to be read online.
+Most are older zines that have been digitized but some are contemporary and "born digital."

 Zine publishing and creation is more popular than ever, but zines are just part of the larger world of independent publishing.
-This guide is for students in Professor Iacullo-Bird's classes, to learn about the making, writing, printing, and publishing of zines and related self- or independent publications.
+This guide is for students in Elodie Silberstein's WS 166 classes, to learn about the making, writing, and self-publishing.

 Daisy, "Muchacha presents Brown Queen Latina Voices of the 21st Century," [Zine], #5.
 2013.